What is the link between obesity and cancer?

 Our research projects wouldn't be possible without the funds we receive from people like you.
 Just £24 can pay for an hour of research.Donate

 Over 80% of skin cancers are caused by overexposure to UV radiation.
 This includes UV rays from the sun, but also from sunbeds and tanning lamps.
+Find out exactly how the sun causes cancer and what you can do to prevent it.

 A myth that we often hear is that there’s already a cure for cancer, but it’s being hidden.
 Our experts explain why this isn't the case.